 Powder Bathroom Antique Vanity Mirror

-Repurposing old antiques is a great way to add character to your home all the while giving that item a second chance to shine!
+Repurposing old antiques is a great way to add character to your home while giving that item a second chance to shine!
+In this post, I’ll show you how I transformed a repurposed antique bathroom vanity mirror to create a stunning focal point in my powder room.

 Now that we own an 1886 Victorian, I find myself spending waaaaay too much time scouring the internet for old antique finds.
 I really have nothing specific in mind that I am looking for…just everything and anything and then I will find a way to use it.